Arushirley/learning_python/README.md

-# learning_python
-A simple cause for learning python
+# A simple cause for learning python